-I’m senior instructor at the Aikido Shusekai dojo in Berkeley, California, which I co-founded with my beloved spouse and fellow aikido teacher Azzia Walker.
+I’m senior aikido instructor at the Aiki Arts Center in Berkeley, California, which I co-founded with my beloved spouse and fellow aikido teacher Azzia Walker.
 In 2020, Azzia conducted brief interviews with all the instructors at the dojo, and posted them on the dojo website so that our students and prospective students could learn more about our personal perspectives on this beautiful and confounding art we teach.
 This was Azzia’s interview with me.

 What was your life like before starting aikido?